by Brian A. Wilkins

 The women filed a lawsuit – the oft-cited Warren vs. District of Columbia case – but were met with a harsh reality.
 The Federal DC Court of Appeals dismissed the case in 1981, ruling that cops have “no general duty to provide…police protection.”

 The U.S. Supreme Court ruled on a similar case, Deshaney vs. Winnebago County, a few years later.
 That decision was nearly identical to the Warren case, with the majority ruling that there is no relationship between police and citizens that mandates protection.
+There’s also Town of Castle Rock vs. Gonzales.
+The Supreme Court ruled in that case that police had no duty to protect a woman and her three kids.
+The kids were murdered despite a restraining order against the killer.
 Thus it is well-established law that cops are not here to “protect and serve” despite that falsehood being displayed on many police badges, cars and station walls.

 Americans who choose to ignore the facts are the ones who will be in the most danger.
 Sadly it has come to the point that we must stand our ground when we fear for our lives against these armed henchmen.
 Police protect and carry out the orders of government, corporations and individuals with large collections of Federal Reserve notes.
 Anybody who believes otherwise is naive, mentally disabled, and/or afraid to face reality.